kelvinjoshua/NBA-Android-/README.md

 Kelvin Joshua Bale

 ## Description.
-This is an adnroid app that allows you to view the current standings for the Nba league.
+This is an android app that allows you to view the Current teams in the NBA , as well as additional team information,such as The city its located in and the teams Alias.

-## Technologies used
+## Important Technologies used
-* Android.
-* Java.
-* Butterknifes.
+* Parcelable implementation
-* Adapter.
+* Custom Fragment
+* Picasso for loading images
+* Web API service (Rapid API) https://rapidapi.com/marketplace

 ## Known Bugs
-* Navigating from 2nd activty to 3rd activity.
-* User is redirected to Main activity.
+*

 ## Licensing
 copyright (c) 2021 kelvinjoshua